Chetan-saieesh/csp_sgtr/README.md

-# Mid-Day Meal Management System
+# SMART GROCERY TRACKING & REPORTING FOR SCHOOLS

-A Flutter web application for managing mid-day meal grocery usage updates.
+A Flutter web application for smart grocery tracking and reporting for schools.

 ## Features